How Does Daylight Saving Time Work?

 DST Doesn't Really Make the Evening Longer

-It is often said that evenings are longer during DST as the Sun sets 1 hour later.
+It is often said that evenings are longer during DST as the Sun sets one hour later.
 But that is only half true: On the day after DST starts, the Sun does indeed rise and set at a later time on the clock, creating the illusion of a longer evening.
-However, DST only affects our civil time.
-It does not alter the Sun's course, the times of sunrise and sunset, or the daylength, which change only gradually as seasons shift during the course of a year.